mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 |---|---|
 | Incremental Crawl | _Frequency: Every 15 mins_ |
 | Full Crawl | _Frequency: Every Day_ |

-If you want to edit any of these values, you need to choose the "Custom Setup" option.

 ## Custom setup